While mobile devices have become immensely popular during the last decade or so, there is still a place for computers, be they laptop or desktop.

 - Works with Mac, Windows and Linux computers.
 (Bonus for Raspberry Pi and Chromebook compatibility)

 - Keeps no logs of users’ online activities

 - Works well to access blocked content

 - Provides fast connection speeds with no limitations

 Here is my list of the top 5 VPNs for use with laptop and desktop computers.

-ExpressVPN is the top choice for VPN protection for your desktop, mobile phone and laptop computers.
+ExpressVPN is a reliable, if somewhat expensive, choice for VPN protection for your desktop, mobile phone and laptop computers.

-The provider offers native app support for macOS, Windows 10 and Linux, including Raspian, which is the flavor of Linux for Raspberry Pi devices (32 bit only).
+The provider offers native app support for macOS, Windows 10, Chrome OS and Linux, including Raspian, which is the flavor of Linux for Raspberry Pi devices (32-bit only).
 In addition to these desktop platforms, ExpressVPN also offers native app support for the Android, Android TV, iOS and Amazon Fire device platforms.

 You can also use the service on a number of router makes and models, and extensions are available for the Chrome, Firefox and Edge browser platforms.
 ExpressVPN allows 5 simultaneous connections on a single account.